What is Hypothermia and How to Treat It

 Do not offer a person suffering from hypothermia caffeine or alcohol.
 This can make the vessels dilate and make it even more difficult to rewarm the body.
 A hot drink can help if the person is mildly hypothermic, but it is more important that they have a sugary drink so that they can use the calories to create warmth.

-If you'd like to read similar articles to What is Hypothermia and How to Treat It, we recommend you browse around our Diseases & secondary effects category.
+If you want to read similar articles to What is Hypothermia and How to Treat It, we recommend you visit our Diseases & secondary effects category.